divisha-walia/oasis_task2/README.md

 # oasis_task2
-this is a BMI Calculator.
+this is a BMI Calculator using python gui and personalised graphs for tracking personal history.